How to Unplug a Toilet

-Almost everyone has stood beside their toilet, watching the water fill up to the rim of the bowl and prayed it wouldn't overflow.
-A clogged toilet can be a bit of a pain to deal with but a homeowner can definitely clear about 90% of the clogs cheaper than hiring a plumber.
+Almost everyone has stood beside their toilet, watching the water fill up to the rim of the bowl and hoped that it wouldn't overflow.
+A clogged toilet can be a bit of a pain to deal with, but a home owner can definitely clear about 90% of the clogs cheaper than hiring a plumber.

 *Chemical drain cleaners have little affect on toilet clogs.
+Our recommendation is not to waste your money..
 Do not use!

 Tools you may require

 Step one - Using a Plunger

 Everyone knows how to use a plunger right?
 Well, using a plunger correctly is not as simple as most people think.
 The first thing you need, is a good quality plunger with a fold out cup, the red, half round ones will not create adequate suction in your toilet trap.